sebranly/simple-bot/README.md

 ```
 i1: Say my name
 o1: You didn't tell me yet, sorry.
-e1: the bot is not able to reply as the user didn't tell him his name first
+e1: the bot is not able to reply as the user didn't tell it his name first

 i2: My name is Sebastian and I'm 77 years old
 o2: Oh right, your name is Sebastian and you are 77 years old!
-e2: enables the bot to create a username variable with the value Sebastian
+e2: enables the bot to create a username variable with the value "Sebastian"

 i3: Say my name
 o3: Your name is Sebastian